-The recent Supreme Court decision in South Dakota v.
-Wayfair has made the out-of-state vendor provisions of Act 134 of 2016 effective.
-Certain out-of-state vendors are now required to register with the State of Vermont and collect and remit sales tax beginning July 1, 2018.
+The Supreme Court decision in South Dakota v.
+Wayfair made the out-of-state vendor provisions of Act 134 of 2016 effective.
+Certain out-of-state vendors are required to register with the State of Vermont and collect and remit sales tax beginning July 1, 2018.

 An out-of-state vendor making sales into the State must register and collect sales tax if they made sales of at least $100,000 or 200 individual transactions during any preceding twelve-month period.
 Please register for a sales tax license or send us an email.

 The law defines “vendor” to include:

 (F) A person making sales of tangible personal property from outside this State to a destination within this State and not maintaining a place of business or other physical presence in this State that: